syncfusion-content/javascript-docs/js/ReportViewer/Export.md

 ## Export event handling
 You can show the progress information, when the exporting takes long time to complete.

-1. Set the `exportProgressChanged` in Report Viewer initialization.
+1.Set the [`exportProgressChanged`](../api/ejreportviewer#events:exportprogresschanged) in Report Viewer initialization.
-2. Implement the function and add code samples to show custom message based on the progress stage.
+2.Implement the function and add code samples to show custom message based on the progress stage.
 The follow code sample shows the progress message based on the export event status.

 {% highlight javascript %}
     <script type="text/javascript">